-Collaborate with others to establish and carry out goals and responsibilities.
-00 Select information from a variety of oral, visual, material, print, or electronic sources.
-Examples: maps, atlases, art, songs, artifacts, narratives, legends, biographies, historical fiction Organize and record information in a variety of formats and reference sources appropriately.
-Examples: maps, charts, outlines, concept maps Select and use appropriate tools and technologies to accomplish tasks.
-Interpret information and ideas in a variety of media.
-Examples: art, music, historical fiction, drama, primary sources Analyze prejudice, racism, stereotyping, or other forms of bias in the media and other information sources.
+Collaborate with others to achieve group goals and responsibilities.
+Select information from a variety of oral, visual, material, print, or electronic sources, including primary and secondary.
+Organize and record information in a variety of formats and reference sources appropriately.
+Examples: maps, graphs, tables, concept maps Select and use appropriate tools and technologies to accomplish tasks.
+Analyze prejudice, racism, stereotyping, and other forms of bias in the media and in other information sources.
 Use language that is respectful of human diversity.
-Persuasively express differing viewpoints regarding an issue.
-Present information and ideas orally, visually, concretely, or electronically.
+Express informed and reasoned opinions.
+Present information and ideas in a variety of formats appropriate for audience and purpose.
+Examples: models, displays, multimedia presentations, editorials Articulate their perspectives on issues.